ppy/osu-wiki/news/2025/2025-10-29-performance-points-star-rating-updates.md

 ### Rhythm object-snapping fix

-A [change](https://github.com/ppy/osu/pull/33403) by ::ltca::{ user=11475208 } and [BabySnakes](https://osu.ppy.sh/users/4669728) was made in order to fix an issue with "unsnapped" objects unfairly buffing rhythm difficulty.
+A [change](https://github.com/ppy/osu/pull/33403) by ::ltca::{ user=11475208 } and ::BabySnakes::{ user=4669728 } was made in order to fix an issue with "unsnapped" objects unfairly buffing rhythm difficulty.

 Prior to this fix, objects placed 1–5 ms off from their intended timing would be treated as entirely new rhythms.
 These patterns would be played identically, yet the system would incorrectly see these as complex rhythm changes and inflate star rating as a result.
 In some extreme cases, this caused inflation upwards of 2*.